 The problem light tank designers face is the turret and chassis must withstand recoil of the main gun for thousands of firings.
 In addition, the popular 105mm gun does not have the power to penetrate the frontal armor of a modern heavy tank.
 Firing a missile rather than a gun projectile eliminates these problems and doesn't require a complex stabilized gun nor a long barrel, although a stabilized target sight is required to fire on the move.
 Since the recoil of firing a missile is minor, the firing tube can super-elevated to fire missiles upwards at tall buildings, mountainsides, helicopters, or for very long-range engagements.
-The launch tube does not heat up to produce an infrared signature, and does not have to be replaced every few years.
-In addition, the short launch tube is much lighter than a gun barrel, and is less restrictive in tight terrain like cities and forests.
+The launch tube does not heat up to produce an infrared signature and does not have to be replaced every few years.
+In addition, the short launch tube is much lighter than a gun barrel and less restrictive in tight terrain like cities and forests.

 This was the basic idea for the M551 Sheridan light tank (right) developed for the US Army in the 1960s.
-However, its electronics were crude and the tank also fired a large conventional 152mm low-velocity round with poor accuracy.
+However, its electronics were crude and the tank fired a large conventional 152mm low-velocity round with poor accuracy.
 It also fired the Shillelagh missile, but that was one of the first guided munitions with low reliability.
 An excellent missile system has already been developed and proven for a modern light tank -- the proven laser-designated Hellfire missile.